-Here, the point is assumed to be specified by the physical values along the non-symmetric axes of the grid.
+Here, points are assumed to be specified by the physical values along the non-symmetric axes of the grid, e.g., by grid coordinates.
 Normalizing points is useful to make sure they lie within the domain of the grid.
-This function respects periodic boundary conditions and can also reflect points off the boundary.
+This function respects periodic boundary conditions and can also reflect points off the boundary if reflect = True.

-- point (ndarray) Coordinates of a single point - reflect (bool) Flag determining whether coordinates along non-periodic axes are reflected to lie in the valid range.
+- point (ndarray) Coordinates of a single point or an array of points, where the last axis denotes the point coordinates (e.g., a list of points). - reflect (bool) Flag determining whether coordinates along non-periodic axes are reflected to lie in the valid range.
 If False, such coordinates are left unchanged and only periodic boundary conditions are enforced.